kebaldwi/ansible_lab_v1/LabGuide.md

 - Better options for **state** keys
 - More intuitive and logical structure for configuration with nested structures where it makes sense

-The only drawback of network resource modules is the limited number of modules availble.
+The only drawback of network resource modules is the limited number of them availble.
 There aren't network resource modules for every configuration that you might need to manage.

 In order to get a little bit of exposure to network resource modules, we will use a simple playbook that calls the [cisco.ios.ios_hostname](https://docs.ansible.com/ansible/latest/collections/cisco/ios/ios_hostname_module.html) network resource module to change the hostname of our C8kv router.See the playbook titled [router_hostname.yaml](Task_1.5_Day_N_Config_Change/router_hostname.yaml):